michaelchughes/michaelchughes.com/content/pages/FrontPage.md

                 I'll be an invited speaker at the <a href="https://i-cant-believe-its-not-better.github.io/schedule/">I Can't Believe It's Not Better!
 Workshop</a> at NeurIPS 2020
             </li>
             <li>
-                I'll talk about our recent work on Prediction Constrained training, covering in progress work as well as recent publications at AISTATS 2018 and AISTATS 2020.
+                I'll talk about our recent work on Prediction Constrained training, covering in progress work <a href="https://arxiv.org/pdf/2012.06718.pdf">(Hope et al. arXiv 2020)</a> as well as recent publications at AISTATS 2018 and AISTATS 2020.
             </li>
             <li> <a href="https://slideslive.com/38938369/i-cant-believe-supervision-for-latent-variable-models-is-not-better-the-case-for-prediction-constrained-training"> Video recording </a>
             <li>